cometbft/knowledge-base/protocols/mempool/v0/mempool-v0.md

 9. Propagate each transaction in the mempool to all peers.
     [`mempool.Reactor.AddPeer/broadcastTxRoutine`]

     9a.
+Loop through the mempool.

+    9b.
 Make sure the peer is up to date; then get its height.
         [`peer.Get(types.PeerStateKey).(PeerState)`]

-    9b.
+    9c.
 Send all transactions in the mempool to the peer, one by one.